orhunguven/vagrant/Readme.md

 This project includes [Vagrant-Ansible-GitHub-Nginx-Supervisor-Gunicorn-Python] chain in general.

-Ansible provision will install the packages below:
+Ansible automation will install the packages below:

 - Nginx
 - Python